WonderLuc/test-work/readme.md

 ## Description
-This is simple test work
+This is simple test work based on Airflow, Postgersql and Docker

 ## Installation
 * First clone the repo